-7 points Rehabilitation of existing occupied housing.
-No more than 25% of the total AHP-assisted units in the project can be new construction.
-Project's vacancy rate must be $\leq 50\%$ to qualify.
+7 points Rehabilitation of Existing Occupied Housing To qualify: ≤ 25% of the total AHP-assisted units in the project can be new construction; Hard rehabilitation costs must be ≥ 25% of the total development cost; and A project's vacancy rate at the time of AHP application must be ≤ 50%.
 Homeownership projects involving acquisition are ineligible for points in this category.
-5 points Promotion or preservation of homeownership.
-100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners.
-5 points Elimination of blighting influences, defined as projects involving one or more of the following characteristics: The inclusion of foreclosed properties and/or properties acquired via a short-sale; The acquisition and rehabilitation of vacant and/or abandoned buildings that will become and/or be incorporated into the AHP-assisted project; The demolition of a vacant and/or abandoned structure that will be replaced with the AHP-assisted project; or The utilization of one or more infill lots.
+5 points Promotion or Preservation of Homeownership 100% of the AHP-assisted beneficiaries must be homebuyers or existing homeowners.

+5 points Elimination of Blighting Influences Defined as projects involving one or more of the following characteristics: The inclusion of foreclosed properties and/or properties acquired via a short-sale; The acquisition and rehabilitation of vacant and/or abandoned buildings that will become and/or be incorporated into the AHP-assisted project; or The demolition of a vacant and/or abandoned structure that will be replaced with the AHP-assisted project.
 More than 50% of the AHP-assisted units in the project must meet the criteria to receive the points.
-3 points Rental projects incorporating permanent supportive housing units.
-Permanent supportive housing is defined as having all of the following characteristics: Targeted to individuals and/or families with a history of homelessness (as defined in this Plan) or living for extended periods of time in institutional care, and Have at least one disabling condition (including if a child has a disabling condition), and Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and Affordable to households at ≤ 30% of area median income, and Supportive services are designed to increase rates of housing stability and retention, and Tenants have leases and participation in supportive services is not a condition of tenancy.
+3 points Permanent Supportive Housing Permanent supportive housing is defined as rental units that have all of the following characteristics: • Targeted to individuals and/or families with a history of homelessness (as defined in this Plan), and • At least one person in the household has a disabling condition (including if a child has a disabling condition), and Housing units are designed to allow the tenant(s) to live independently (i.e., full private kitchen and bath facilities), and Rents are affordable to households at ≤ 30% of area median income, and • Supportive services are designed to increase rates of housing stability and retention, and • Tenants have leases and participation in supportive services is not a condition of tenancy.
 20% of the AHP-assisted units in the project must meet the criteria to receive the points.

-2 points Projects in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area (i.e., 'mixed-income locations').
+3 points Projects of 24 or Fewer Units 2 points Mixed-Income Locations Projects in a Census tract(s) where the median income equals or exceeds the median income for the county or metropolitan area.
 75% of the AHP-assisted units in the project must meet the criteria to receive the points.
-1 point Certification of consistency with neighborhood, community, or local planning efforts, excluding Consolidated and/or Annual Action Plans.
+2 points Large Family Units The addition of rental units with three or more bedrooms to the affordable market; this is generally accomplished via new construction, unit reconfiguration in conjunction with rehabilitation, and/or adaptive reuse.
+The units must generally be spread evenly across the income targeting commitments.
+Points are only available to projects that are not age- restricted.
+Rehabilitation of existing affordable three-bedroom units will not be considered in this category.
+15% of the AHP-assisted units in the project must meet the criteria to receive the points.